eshwarnag/spaghetticode/collections/src/main/java/com/eshwarnag/code/readme.md

 Features To Implement :
 - Array
+  + Add element to the array
+  + Printing the array
+  + Remove an element in the array at a specified index
+  + Optimizing the array's capacity
   + Adding an element at a specified index
   + Getting an element at a specified index
   + To check if the array is empty